How to Make Compost for the Garden in 5 Easy Steps

 - Turn the pile every 2 weeks.

 - Keep the ratio of brown to green materials even.

-- Add finished compost, worms to you pile.
+- Add finished compost and worms to your pile.
 They will help to break down the material faster.

-- Use a tumbler, the enclosed area keeps your compost moist & hot, plus it is easier to turn ensuring your pile gets enough oxygen.
+- Use a tumbler, the enclosed area keeps your compost moist & hot, plus it is easier to turn to ensure your pile gets enough oxygen.

 Compost Bins and Tumblers

 Compost bins and tumblers are used to maintain appearances and keep the compost all in one place.
 A large compost pile may be perfectly fine if you live on a farm, but most residential homeowners don’t want a big heap of decomposing matter in their backyards.